ayacoo/video-validator/README.md

 Special thanks to Georg Ringer and his [news][3] extension.
 A good template to build a TYPO3 extension.
 Here, for example, the structure of README.md is used.

+Thanks to [Garvin Hicking][5] for adding ReferencedOnly/ReferenceRoot functionality.

 [1]: https://getcomposer.org/